Pithikos/winlaunch/README.md

 ## Usage

-1. Open a Python prompt in the directory where WinLaunch resides
+1. Make sure you are in the same directory as the `winlaunch.py` file.
-2. Run `from winlaunch import scriptify; scriptify.open_windows()`
+2. Run `python -B -c 'import winlaunch; winlaunch.scriptify.open_windows()'`

-A file called launch_script.py should have been generated in the same directory.
+A file called launch_script.py will get generated in the same directory.
+This script contains the instructions to launch all currently open windows to their current positions.
+You can test this by closing everything and running `./launch_script.py`.
-If you close all open windows and run that script with `./launch_script.py` the windows will be restored.
+Notice that minor mistakes might be apparent in the script (ie. launch commands).
+These can easily be fixed by having a look in the script.

 ## Dependencies